toucansites/toucan/Examples/toucansites.com/src/content/index.md

 ---

-# Transform your Markdown into static website using the power of Swift and host it for free
+# The Markdown-based static site generator written in Swift

-Toucan, our lightweight static site generator written in Swift, will give your websites wings by utilizing Markdown through customizable templates.
-Best of all, it can be hosted for free on GitHub Pages!
+Elevate your websites with Toucan, the brand new static site generator that turns Markdown into beautifully crafted sites using customizable themes.
+And the best part?
+You can host it for free on GitHub Pages!